-Review: Standard Little Mermaid Rooms at Disney’s Art of Animation Resort
+Review: The Little Mermaid Area and Rooms at Disney’s Art of Animation Resort

 By Dave Shute

-The other room type, standard rooms, is the subject of this review.
+The other room type, standard rooms in the Little Mermaid, is the subject of this page.

-Standard rooms at Art of Animation are found in its three least convenient Little Mermaid buildings, and sleep 4 in about 260 square feet.
-On the same 2013 fall season weeknight, these rooms cost $132 a night including tax—less than half of what the Family Suites are going for.
+Standard rooms at Art of Animation are found in its three least convenient Little Mermaid buildings, and sleep 4 in full beds in about 260 square feet.
+On the same 2015 fall season weeknight, these rooms cost $142 a night including tax—less than half of what the Family Suites are going for.

 Based on this comparison, standard rooms at Art of Animation outshine the alternatives, and are this site’s most highly recommended value resort standard rooms.
 They have the highest kid appeal of any value resort—for both boys and girls—and this kid appeal outweighs for almost all families their slight deficits in convenience.